G4CMP/G4CMP/examples/quasiparticle/README.md

 <img width="591" height="597" alt="image" src="https://github.com/user-attachments/assets/31d1928d-6ab5-4852-9afc-9ba29648e8b8" />

 To understand what about this geometry is actually new, let's explore some of the new physics.
-You can go ahead and close the session with `exit` and then let's open the macro with our favorite text editor
+We're going to simulate a low-energy acoustic phonon and watch it bounce around the device a bit.
+You can go ahead and close the session with `exit` and then let's open the macro with (y)our favorite text editor
 ```
 emacs ../quasiparticle/G4Macros/quasiparticle_geometry_vis.mac
 ```